gilleshenrard/leany/firmware/README.md

 ## License

 Leany is licensed under the MIT license.
-See the LICENSE file for more information.
+See the LICENSE/ directory for more information.